 2. Your Budget

 On the face of it, we’d all like a 5 bedroom mansion with a swimming pool, stables, large gardens and a gated driveway.
 However, for the majority of us, this is only a dream.

 There’s nothing worse than viewing a property you love, then realising that you simply cannot afford it.
 Therefore, it’s advisable to work out your monthly budget in advance, taking into account your monthly income and likely expenditures, long before you book to view a property.

 Be sure to consider the associated costs involved in moving, such as 5 week deposits, first months rent in advance, van hire, putting your belongings in storage etc.

 Few landlords nowadays will agree to let their property to anybody without seeking satisfactory references from previous/current landlords, current employers and at least one credit referencing agency.
 Good references provide a snapshot of your recent performance as a tenant, and can demonstrate that you’re a person that can be relied upon to pay the rent on-time, and maintain the landlords property in a satisfactory condition.

 Presenting your application in a tidy and organised manner, with duplicate documents and names/contact details for landlords, employers, will make a good impression once you’ve secured a property, and may also speed up the tenant referencing process.

-We would always recommend being honest from the start, so if you have adverse credit, declare it in advance and provide a Guarantor who is a UK resident and either working or a home-owner.
-Otherwise, any admin. fees you may have paid could be wasted, if the credit checks uncover undisclosed information.
+We would always recommend being honest from the start, so if you have adverse credit, declare it in advance and provide a Guarantor who is a UK resident, over 18 years old, and either working or a home-owner.
+Otherwise, any ‘Holding Deposit’ you may have paid could be wasted, if the credit checks uncover undisclosed information.